rsingh-ind/FlexClone_Artifact_Eval/README.md

 	- `/flexclone# head -c 4110 par | tail -c 14`	//Read first 14 bytes of Block 1 of parent
 	- `/flexclone# head -c 4110 c1 | tail -c 14`	//Read first 14 bytes of Block 1 of c1
 	- `/flexclone# head -c 4110 c2 | tail -c 14`	//Read first 14 bytes of Block 1 of c2
-	- Parents data is modified.
+	- Parents' data is modified.
 	- Child c1 contains the original block contents due to CoW operation on write to parent.
 	- Child c2 contains the same contents as the parent file because it is configured in See-through mode.